Long Term Care (LTC) Premium Deduction

 In comparison, linked-benefit Long Term Care or LTC policies, such as life insurance and/or annuity policies with long term care benefits, in most cases DO NOT qualify for the insurance or premium tax deduction.

-Generally, if a taxpayer purchases the Long Term Care insurance before retirement, the tax deduction does not apply or the taxpayer does not reach the threshold to deduct the LTC premium.
-In comparison, after working on the start of retirement, taxpayers can benefit more likely from this tax deduction.
-Again, check with the insurance carrier to be certain about this tax deduction.
+Generally, if a taxpayer purchases the Long Term Care insurance before retirement, the tax deduction does not apply as the taxpayer does not reach the threshold to deduct the LTC premium.
+In comparison, after working on the start of retirement, taxpayers can generally benefit from this tax deduction.
+Check with your insurance carrier to be certain about this tax deduction.

 Attention: If you are self-employed, you might be able to deduct premiums paid for long-term-care insurance as an adjustment to income without having to itemize.